iOS Custom Accuracy Drill: Control Where Every Shot Lands

 • improvement or regression trends

-• time since the last completed session
+• time since your last completed session

-Results are not averaged, smoothed, or compensated.
-The worst deviation defines the outcome.
+The worst deviation defines the result.

 Before You Go

-The Custom Accuracy Drill is not designed to reward proximity.
-It is designed to reveal control.
+Custom Accuracy is not designed to reward proximity.

 You choose the point of aim.